-Borrowings under our revolving lines of credit are subject to market risk resulting from changes in interest rates related to our floating rate bank credit facilities.
+Borrowings under our revolving lines of credit or our Credit Agreement (see Note 8) are subject to market risk resulting from changes in interest rates related to our floating rate bank credit facilities.
 For such borrowings, a hypothetical 200 basis point increase in variable interest rates may result in a material impact to our financial statements.
 We do not currently have any derivative contracts to hedge our exposure to interest rate risk.
 During each of the periods presented, we have not experienced a significant effect on our business due to changes in interest rates.